soft sourdough breadsticks

 soft sourdough breadsticks dough

-2. Let the dough ferment at room temperature for 4 hours, then cover tightly and refrigerate for 24 hours and up to 2 days before baking your breadsticks.
-Remove your dough from the fridge about one hour before cutting your breadsticks to allow it to come back to room temperature.
+2. Let the dough nearly double, then cover tightly and refrigerate for 24 hours and up to 2 days before baking your breadsticks.
+You can roll and cut them while the dough is cold, they will just take longer to proof.

 When you’re ready to form your breadsticks, turn out your dough onto a large, lightly floured cutting board.